PDPA Compliance11 min read26 April 2026

 What you get: Self-assessment checklists, notice generator, guidance documents

-Limitations: Manual processes, no task tracking, no audit trail, no ongoing monitoring, requires significant self-study to use effectively
+Limitations: Manual processes, no task tracking, no audit trail, no ongoing monitoring, requires considerable self-study to use effectively

 Cost: Free